top of page

 PROJECT 1 - DETERMINING THE NEUROCHEMICAL MECHANISMS OF MEMORY UPDATING

 How do old, well-established memories become updated in the brain?
-And under what conditions?
-We are addressing this question using both behavioural and neuropharmacological approaches.
+Under what conditions?
+And how might these vary as a function of past experience and individual differences?
+We are addressing this question using both behavioural and neuropharmacological approaches, particularly for memories with relevance to post-traumatic stress disorder (PTSD).

 PROJECT 2 - CLARIFYING THE RELATIONSHIP BETWEEN RECONSOLIDATION, EXTINCTION, AND RETRIEVAL-EXTINCTION